railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Before you can use any chart of accounts for anything you need to specify a Fiscal Year.
 This defines the different time periods available for accounting transactions.
-An initial Fiscal Year was created during the database setup so you don't need to do any more on this.
+An initial Fiscal Year was created during the database setup so you do not need to do any more on this.
-You can also create Fiscal year manually from :menuselection:`Financial Management --> Configuration --> Financial Accounting --> Periods --> Fiscal Years`
+You can also create Fiscal year manually from :menuselection:`Accounting --> Configuration --> Financial Accounting --> Periods --> Fiscal Years`

-Click :menuselection:`Financial Management --> Charts --> Charts of Accounts` and then click :guilabel:`Open Charts` to open a new :guilabel:`Account charts` form where you define exactly what you want to see.
+Click :menuselection:`Accounting --> Charts --> Charts of Accounts` to open a :guilabel:`Chart of Accounts` form where you define exactly what you want to see.
 Click :guilabel:`Open Charts` to accept the defaults and see a hierarchical structure of the accounts.